MyLife-Services/mylife-documentation/alpha-team/MyLife-PRD.md

 #### 4. Persona: William

+@todo - indicate sense of memory loss, no diagnoses

-- Age: 65 years old
+- **Age**: 65 years old
-- Role: Retiree, father, husband, and grandparent
+- **Role**: Retiree, father, husband, and grandparent suffering memory loss
+- **Known Inclinations**
+  - highly motivated to share narratives and history
+  - interested in precision and persistence
+  - interested in privacy and consent
+- **Known Obstacles**
+  - not tech-savvy
+  - suspicious of artificial intelligence (?)

 ##### 4.1 Population Context